Odisha Police

-The Odisha Police, abbreviated either as OP or OPS, is the law enforcement agency for the state of Odisha in India.
-It is headquartered in Cuttack, the former capital of Odisha.

-The Odisha Police is headed by a Director General of Police, currently Y.B.
-Khurania, IPS and falls under the purview of the state's Home Department of the Government of Odisha.
-The sanctioned personnel strength of Odisha Police is 72,145; comprising women as one-third of its total sanctioned strength in the directly recruited posts of civil constable, sub-inspector and deputy superintendent of police.
-This ratio of women's representation in the force makes it one of the foremost in that aspect among the police services of India.
+The Odisha Police is the law enforcement agency of the Indian state of Odisha.
+Headquartered in Cuttack, it Police is headed by a Director General of Police and falls under the purview of the Home Department of the Government of Odisha.
+It has a sanctioned personnel strength of 72,145, with one-third of its sanctioned strength in the directly recruited posts of constable, sub-inspector, and deputy superintendent of police being allocated to women.

 History

 Along with the formation of Odisha, the "Orissa Police" was established on April 1, 1936.
 The department was a force comprising 4000 trained men of all ranks.
 The Orissa Police Manual Rules (OPMR) was unveiled in 1940 which boasted rules and regulations of the powers, functions and duties of the police department at various levels.

 Department organisation

 Ranges

-The Odisha Police is organized into ten Police Ranges, most of which are further divided into districts.
+The Odisha Police is organized into 7 Police Ranges, most of which are further divided into 32 Police Districts.
 The Ranges are: